vmware/cloud-director-extension-standard-library/documentation/extension-sdk/elements.md

 ### Defined Entity Instance

-Defined Entity Instance `type` represents a Cloud Director instance of a Defined Entity Type.
+Defined Entity Instance `type` represents a VMware Cloud Director instance of a Defined Entity Type.
 The element `type` requires the `spec` property, it outlines the details required for the instance realization.

 ```yaml